When is Little Women released in cinemas? Who’s in the cast and what’s it about?

 A brand new Little Women adaptation is on the way, but this time with a starrier cast than ever before.

-Meryl Streep, Saoirse Ronan and Emma Watson are just a few of the award-winning actors who’ll be bringing to life the story of the March sisters in the new film from Greta Gerwig.
+Meryl Streep, Saoirse Ronan, Timothée Chalamet and Emma Watson are just a few of the award-winning actors who’ll be bringing to life the story of the March sisters in the new film from Greta Gerwig.

 But who’s playing who and when will the movie be released in cinemas?